Pythonaire/BackupImages/README.md

 ## How to to use

-1) To get the flask running, get a sef signed certificate:
+1) To get the flask running, get a self signed certificate or use your own:
 ````
 openssl req -x509 -newkey rsa:4096 -nodes -out cert.pem -keyout key.pem -days 365
 ````
-Store That certificate inside the static folder.
+Store that certificate inside the static folder.

-2) Make sure "paramiko", "flask" and "psutil" is installed
+2) Make sure "paramiko", "flask" and "psutil" are installed

 ````
 sudo pip install -r requirements.txt"
 ````

-3) Make sure "netcat" and "gzip" is installed on the backup hosts and the backup client.
+3) Make sure "netcat" and "gzip" are installed on the backup hosts and the backup client.
 ````
 sudo apt install netcat gzip
 ````